zchee/golang-wiki/Modules.md

    $ go test all
    ```

-Prior to tagging a release, see the [Preparing a release](https://github.com/golang/go/wiki/Modules#preparing-a-release) section below.
+Prior to tagging a release, see the ["How to Prepare for a Release"](https://github.com/golang/go/wiki/Modules#how-to-prepare-for-a-release) section below.

 ## How to Upgrade and Downgrade Dependencies